-- made to respond to the request within fourteen (14) working days from the date of when the request was made and the fee to produce such record has been paid.
-Records may not be removed from the Agency for reproduction purposes. - c.
-If the Commissioner denies the requesting party access to any record, the requesting party will be notified in writing of the cause of denial within fourteen (14) working days from the date of the request. - 2.
-Obtaining copies of tax returns or applications filed with the Agency. - a.
+c.
+If the Commissioner denies the requesting party access to any record, the requesting party will be notified in writing of the cause of denial within fourteen (14) working days from the date of the request.

+2. Obtaining copies of tax returns or applications filed with the Agency.

+a.
 All tax returns, including documents supporting those returns and other tax forms required to be filed with the Agency, are confidential and specific information relating to a particular taxpayer is not public information.
-The Agency may not release confidential information to anyone other than the taxpayer unless specifically authorized by the taxpayer, statute, or directed to do so by a proper judicial order. - b.
+The Agency may not release confidential information to anyone other than the taxpayer unless specifically authorized by the taxpayer, statute, or directed to do so by a proper judicial order.

+b.
 A taxpayer may request a copy of personal filings by submitting a written request.
 The request must be signed by the taxpayer.
 In the case of a return of an individual, this request must be signed by that individual.
 In the case of an income tax return filed jointly, this request must be signed by either of the individuals with respect to whom the return is filed.
 In the case of a partnership, this request must be signed by any member of the partnership during any part of the period covered by the record requested.
 In the case of a return filed by a member managed limited liability company, this request must be signed by any person who is a member of the limited liability company.
-In the case of a return filed by a manager managed limited liability company.
-In the case of a return of a corporation, this request must be signed by a principal officer of the corporation and attested to by the corporation's secretary or another officer. - c.
-A taxpayer may request copies of returns to be released to other parties by providing the Agency a signed and notarized document authorizing the release of the document. - d.
+In the case of a return filed by any manager of the limited liability company.
+In the case of a return of a corporation, this request must be signed by a principal officer of the corporation and attested to by the corporation's secretary or another officer.

+c.
+A taxpayer may request copies of returns to be released to other parties by providing the Agency a signed and notarized document authorizing the release of the document.

+d.
 The written request for copies should be submitted to the Commission Secretary.
 The written request must include the type of tax return, the tax period(s) requested, and the tax account and/or taxpayer identification number.
-A fee is charged for the cost of reproducing the copies. - 3.
-Title and Motor Vehicle tag information - a.
+A fee is charged for the cost of reproducing the copies.

+3. Title and Motor Vehicle tag information

+a.
 If a person needs to obtain information from an individual motor vehicle record maintained by the Agency, that person must qualify under the guidelines set by federal statute.
 The Agency has promulgated Revenue Rule 3 in accordance with the Federal Driver's Privacy Protection Act that protects certain information contained on motor vehicle records.
 In order to request information, Form 77-600 must be completed and forwarded along with the appropriate fees to the Agency for processing.
 This form and regulation along with other applicable information is available on the Agency website at www.mstc.state.ms.us.